THIS IS YOUR GRANDMOTHER’S KITCHEN

 Long before the 1960s invention of the phrase ‘soul food’ black cooks were primary innovators of the Southern plantation culinary tradition; in this class we’ll prepare our own hominy and cornbread, explore a variety of traditional greens, prepare candied yams, and cook a Southern-style chicken or pork dish.
-Having cooked our lunch the students will leave with the recipes for those dishes to add to their repertory.
+Having cooked our lunch together you will leave with the recipes for those dishes to add to your repertory.

 Dairy: making butter, ghee, yogurt, and fresh ricotta cheese.

 Raising chickens for eggs and meat: from ordering ones first hatchery chickens to putting home raised dressed birds in the freezer.